 Start your next small talk about alcohol and its effects with confidence.
-Download our helpful handout for the latest information on underage drinking, including:
+Download our helpful handouts for the latest information on underage drinking.

-The DHS Alcohol Use: Youth Population data dashboard features the latest statistics on underage drinking in Wisconsin.
+The DHS Alcohol Use: Youth Population data dashboard shows the latest statistics on underage drinking in Wisconsin.

 You can do this

 Having casual conversations with the kids in your life about underage drinking is easier than you think.
 We can show you how to get started.